-You need to complete a holiday/ family leave request form.
-Holiday request forms are available on the school website.
-These need to be returned to school via the office drop box at least six weeks prior to the requested leave.
+If a holiday or personal family commitment extends over the holidays, you need to complete a holiday/family leave request form.
+These forms are available on the school website and need to be returned to school via the office drop box at least six weeks before the requested leave.